 - the authors have secured the right to reproduce any material in his/her/their work that has already been published elsewhere;

-- While the advice and information in this journal is believed to be true and accurate at the date each article is published, neither the authors, the editors, nor the European Geosciences Union can accept any legal responsibility for any errors or omissions that may be made.
+- While the advice and information in the journal websites is believed to be true and accurate at the date each article is published, neither the authors, the editors, nor the European Geosciences Union can accept any legal responsibility for any errors or omissions that may be made.
 The European Geosciences Union makes no warranty, expressed or implied, with respect to the material contained herein.